-While Undatable was the only modeling system that considered the dating point at 1066 cm before following the next dating point at 966 cm, all remaining three modeling systems assumed a steady accumulation (mean sedimentation rate: 0.0575 cm/yr) from 1076 cm before overlapping their paths with Undatable.
+While Undatable was the only modeling system that considered the dating point at 1066 cm before following the next dating point at 966 cm, all remaining three modeling systems assumed a steady accumulation (mean sedimentation rate: 0.0575 cm yr-1) from 1076 cm before their paths overlapped with Undatable.
 At the depth of 795 cm, we found the next divergence between the age-depth models.
 Undatable followed the younger OSL dates and the young radiocarbon date at 666 cm.
-Bacon, Bchron, and hamstr continued with the radiocarbon date at 561 cm, before taking different paths until age determination point at 184 cm.
-All modeling systems again overlapped their paths from 184 cm to the sediment surface with a mean sedimentation rate of 0.0277 cm/yr.
+Bacon, Bchron, and hamstr continued with the radiocarbon date at 561 cm before taking different paths until the age determination point at 184 cm.
+All modeling systems's paths again overlapped from 184 cm to the sediment surface with a mean sedimentation rate of 0.0277 cm yr-1.